-Business marketing, or B2B, continues to evolve within global markets.
+ARTICLE SUMMARY: Business marketing, or B2B, continues to evolve within global markets.
 Many businesses today are changing their marketing practices and at the same time improving the sustainability of the business, as a way of projecting a more positive company image.
+Global markets are increasingly becoming centers of focused research in current times.

 Business-to-Business Marketing (B2B)